Causally-Aware Unsupervised Feature Selection Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{igh-dimensional} data often contains numerous redundant and noisy features, which can result in the curse of dimensionality and degrade the performance of various machine learning algorithms~\cite{KaiLagemann2023,islam2024deciphering}.
+\IEEEPARstart{H}{igh-dimensional} often contain numerous redundant and noisy features, which can result in the curse of dimensionality and degrade the performance of downstream tasks~\cite{KaiLagemann2023,ahadzadeh2023sfe,islam2024deciphering}.
 Feature selection has proven to be an effective technique for reducing the dimensionality of high-dimensional data~\cite{li2017feature,hou2023adaptive}.
-Since obtaining large amounts of labeled data in practice is laborious and time-consuming, unsupervised feature selection (UFS), which identifies informative features from unlabeled high-dimensional data, has garnered increasing attention in recent years~\cite{VCSDFS,li2024exploring}.
+Since obtaining large amounts of labeled data in practice is laborious and time-consuming, unsupervised feature selection (UFS), which identifies informative features from unlabeled high-dimensional data, has garnered increasing attention in recent years~\cite{solorio2020review,VCSDFS,li2024exploring}.